udia-software/udia/README.md

 **Universal Dream | Infinite Awareness**

-A prototype of this site can be found at [https://a.udia.ca/](https://a.udia.ca).
+* The public facing API can be found at [https://a.udia.ca/](https://a.udia.ca).
+* The public client is at [udia-software/udia-client](https://github.com/udia-software/udia-client) and can be found at [https://www.udia.ca](https://www.udia.ca)

 ## Quickstart (Development)